-1. Plan Ahead
+1. Plan Ahead For A Disaster

 2. Secure and Shelter Your Property and Animals

-If there is any way possible, move endangered animals to a safer location.
-In the event of heavy rainfall, move your horses inland for better protection.
-Determine if there are any available shelters that might be available in your area.
-Examples might include auction barns, fairground facilities, show barns, and arenas.
-Make sure to contact them ahead of time as these places are limited and fill up fast.
+If possible, move endangered horses to a safer location.
+If you’re expecting heavy rainfall or flooding, move your horses inland for better protection.
+Check to see if there are any shelters available in your area, such as show barns, auction barns, arenas, and fairground facilities.
+Be sure to reach out to the places ahead of time because space is usually limited and fills up quickly.

-3. Have Identification
+3. Have Identification Ready for Your Horses

-5. After the Storm
+5. After the Natural Disaster